Prographer/jira2redmine/README.md

 <h1>Update to work with latest Jira backup</h1>
-I have update this script to migrate our Jira cloud to Redmine 3.3.
+I have updated this script to migrate our Jira cloud to Redmine 3.3.
 In recent backup from Jira, the xml format changed a little bit.
 In Jira cloud, go to System -> Backup and create backup for Jira server.